-Celebrating Women in Medicine on Doctors’ Day
+Celebrating Women In Medicine On Doctors’ Day

 On this Doctors’ Day, we shine a light on the remarkable women in medicine who tirelessly work to advance healthcare and address women’s unique medical concerns.
 The She Saga spoke with three distinguished female doctors of the TSS family, from diverse medical backgrounds—Allopathy, Ayurveda, and Homeopathy—to understand their challenges, triumphs, and perspectives on women’s health.